Claiming Universal Credit when you're self-employed

 At your self-employed interview, Universal Credit will decide if you’re eligible for a start-up period.

-A start-up period is up to 12 months, when you can focus on growing your business, while getting Universal Credit payments.
+A start-up period is up to 12 months, when you can focus on growing your business.

-You may qualify for a start-up period if:
+You will qualify for a start-up period if:

-- you are taking active steps to increase your business income
+- you are taking active steps to increase your self-employed earnings

 During your start-up period: